nbpapps/MyViewsCustomized/README.md

 # This is MVC (no, not that one).
 It's My Views Customized
 It's a Swift Package for using custom view

-This is a Swift package that you can use while following my post explaining [How to create a Swift Package and how to use it in your own projects](https://medium.com/@nivbp/using-swift-package-manager-eecc4a57c0ca)
+You can use it while following my post - [How to create a Swift Package and how to use it in your own projects](https://medium.com/@nivbp/using-swift-package-manager-eecc4a57c0ca)

 ## Using it in your project.